List of priorities for industrial projects on photonics:

 Photonics successfully developed as a business: thousands of high-tech companies are operating in this sector worldwide.
 The global market for photonics is estimated at €350 billion and is expected to reach €600 billion by 2020.
 According to the American OIDA Commission, photonics-based products will account for over 35% of all consumer technology products.

-Photonics well as extremely important for the solution of many social and technical problems – high-speed information transfer, development of energy and its efficient use, ensuring healthy living standards, security and others.
-The volume of production of photonics in Europe is growing at an average rate of 8% per year, this industry has great potential in the global market.
+Photonics is extremely important for solving many social and technical problems: high-speed information transfer, energy development and efficiency, ensuring healthy living standards, security and others.
+Photonics production is in Europe is growing at an average rate of 8% per year; this industry has great potential on the global market.

-In 2013, the Russian government approved a road map “Development of Optoelectronic Technology (photonics).”
-Implementation of the “road map” is going to accelerate the development of photonics as a high-tech industry.
+In 2013, the Russian government approved a road map titled “Development of Optoelectronic Technology (photonics).”
+The implementation of this “road map” is going to accelerate the development of photonics as a high-tech industry.

-In the summer of 2014 Skoltech initiated a forming the consortium in the field of quantum materials, jointly with the ITMO University (St. Petersburg), Novosibirsk State University and supported by the industrial partner “Research Institute “Cyclone”(in the structure of OJSC” Russian electronics “).
-This consortium received a grant from the Federal budget as part of the Federal Target Program “Research and development in priority areas of scientific and technological complex of Russia for 2014-2020″ for the next 3 years which was announced on September 15, 2014.
+In the summer of 2014 Skoltech, in collaboration with the ITMO University (St. Petersburg), Novosibirsk State University and supported by the industrial partner “Research Institute “Cyclone”(in the structure of OJSC” Russian electronics “), formed a consortium in the field of quantum materials.
+This consortium received a federal budget grant as part of the Federal Target Program, “Research and development in priority areas of scientific and technological complex of Russia for 2014-2020,” for the next 3 years that was announced on September 15 2014.